SamGregory_March2019

 Sam Gregory, Executive Director

-Sam has co-created pioneering approaches for how technology can better serve activists including the curation of civilian witnessing efforts through the YouTube Human Rights Channel and, later, the WITNESS Media Lab, and the award-winning ObscuraCam and ProofMode projects with the Guardian Project.
-These efforts have contributed to impactful outcomes such as the introduction of a ‘visual anonymity and blurring’ function on YouTube and the development of responsible standards for media authenticity at the C2PA.
+Sam has pioneered innovative tech solutions for activists.
+His work includes curating citizen journalism through the YouTube Human Rights Channel and the WITNESS Media Lab, as well as co-creating the award-winning ObscuraCam and ProofMode projects with the Guardian Project.
+These initiatives have driven tangible results, such as YouTube’s “visual anonymity and blurring” feature and the development of responsible media authenticity standards at the Coalition for Content Provenance and Authenticity (C2PA).

 CATEGORY Staff